LavaMoat/LavaDome/README.md

 Needless to say that the other technique of using `contenteditable` as an attribute isn't currently relevant as LavaDome does not support accepting actual DOM nodes by design.

+#### Selectability

+The attack vectors above aren't so useful if `getSelection` is mitigated.
+By making the text inside LavaDome non-selectable, we harden the security against possible injection as demonstrated before.
+This works well in Chromium but less in Firefox.

+### Secret splitting

+The problem is, if an attacker manages to somehow guess a subset of the secret, they can compromise it entirely (assuming `getSelection` captures scoped nodes like in Firefox), because it will leak the text node that includes the subset which is in fact the entire secret.

+To fight that off, LavaDome stores each character of the secret in a ShadowDOM of its own, so that compromising a subset does not compromise the rest.

+This means that the longer the secret is and the more char options it may potentially include, it gets exponential harder for attackers to leak it all.

+It's still possible, because an attacker can still attempt to find all possible chars one by one, leak all shadows they find, and then reorder them correctly, according to their order within the LavaDome main host - all synchronously.

 ### Defensive coding

 Hard to achieve an actual secured solution without writing the code defensively.